genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 }
 ```

-- Make sure you got a reference to the `navigation` object on the FAST router when you instantiate it, this will allow us to set up navigation functionality from the navigation bar in the [navigation items step.](#navigation-items)
+- Make sure you have got a reference to the `navigation` object on the FAST router when you instantiate it.
+This will allow us to set up navigation functionality from the navigation bar in the [navigation items step.](#navigation-items)
 ```js {5} title='main.template.ts'
 ...
 export const MainTemplate: ViewTemplate<MainApplication> = html`